Skeletonxf/star-ruler-2-mod-ce/README.md

 The AI already understands how to change exports as it gains food and hence works with this rework quite well.
 I think this system feels much better and also more realistic.
 As your empire expands being limited by 'food planets' feels a little silly and food planets being as common as they are in vanilla clashes with a lot of expectations about how rare life is.
 ### Gas and ice giants
 Ice Giants and Gas Giants are intended to be more difficult to colonise than rock planets, but provide useful ways to keep expanding your economy once your borders are constrained.
-### Additional subsystems/hulls for low maintence exploration and mining ships
+### Additional subsystems/hulls for low maintenance exploration and mining ships
-Scouting and mining cost much less in maintence.
+Scouting and mining cost much less in maintenance.
 #### Mining logistics improvements
-Ships ordered to mine can now mine cross systems, and will only stop if you deplete all asteroids known to your empire.
+Ships ordered to automatically mine can now mine cross systems, and will only stop if you deplete all asteroids known to your empire.
 Mining asteroid belts is a lot more efficient than in vanilla.
-You can also queue transfer and dropoff cargo orders if you'll meet the requirements by the time the ship would execute the order. (ie you can order an ore pickup and immediately queue the ore dropoff because you'll have ore to dropoff by the time you need it).
+You can also queue transfer and dropoff cargo orders if you'll meet the requirements by the time the ship would execute the order.
+You can order an ore pickup and immediately queue the ore dropoff because you'll have ore to dropoff by the time you need it.
 Cargo pickups and dropoffs can now be done per cargo type.
-Orders can also be setup to infinitely loop, so you can automate hauling of ore with ease (or attack the supply lines of another player).
+Orders can also be setup to infinitely loop, so you can automate hauling of ore with ease.
+Cargo can also be picked up in specific quantities instead of as much as possible, letting you transport exactly what you need.
+Destroyed objects holding cargo will drop the cargo as asteroids, allowing you to steal from enemies if you attack their supply lines.
+#### Multi tractor beam
+Did you want to steal LOADS of asteroids from your enemies at once?
+What about relocate one of your planets without building a Planetary Thruster?
+This subsystem is for you.
+#### Tractor beam formula
+Tractor beams actually scale in strength when you put them on bigger ships, so a big ship can always tractor around a small ship.
+Vanilla was based on acceleration so a medium ship quickly reached enough mass that no ship could have enough acceleration to be able to tractor it.
 ### Support ship shields
 You can now put shields on supports, and Devout can unlock shrines for supports.
-### Tweaks to motherships
-Mothership max population scales with ship size and provides labor.
-Note that the max pop for any ship design still avoids creating net positive income as with vanilla for balancing, however carefully designed large motherships can become very cost effective.
+### Shield projectors
+You can now build ships with a shield subsystem that applies to the shield to the ship's target, letting you put shields on allied planets, stars, stations and orbitals.
 ### Dilemma conditions that appear on planets and force you to make hard decisions
 There's several of these, and the AI handles the main one.
 I don't want to spoil them for your first playthough :)
 ### Completely reworked research grid with similar research grouped together